Co-algebraic methods for String Field Theory and Quantum Field Theory: Acknowledgments

 \section{Acknowledgments}

-First and foremost, I would like to thank my master advisor and mentor Carlo Maccaferri for the constant academic support, valuable advice and guidance over the course of the writing of this paper.\\ I would also like to thank Alberto Ruffino for his collaboration on the project and for the many fruitful discussions entertained.\\ I would also like to thank Daniele Migliorati for his help on the more formal mathematical aspect of this paper.\\ Lastly I would like to sincerely thank my PhD advisor Oliver Schlotterer for his support on finishing this work and his mentorship on writing papers. \\\\ I would like to thank the University of Turin, for hosting the first stages of this work, started during my master degree.\\ I would also like to thank the University of Uppsala for hosting the final stages of this work during the start of my PhD. \\\\ This work was partially funded by the European Union (ERC Synergy Grant MaScAmp 101167287).
+First and foremost, I would like to thank my master advisor and mentor Carlo Maccaferri for the constant academic support, valuable advice and guidance over the course of the writing of this paper.\\ I would like to thank Alberto Ruffino for his collaboration on the project and for the many fruitful discussions entertained.\\ I would also like to thank Daniele Migliorati for his help on the more formal mathematical aspects of this paper .\\ I would like to thank Jackub Vo\v{s}mera, Cristhiam Lopez Arcos, Hyungrok Kim and Christian Sämann for pointing out relevant literature to the paper and fruitful discussions. \\ Lastly I would like to sincerely thank my PhD advisor Oliver Schlotterer for his support on finishing this work and his mentorship on writing papers. \\\\ I would like to thank the University of Turin, for hosting the first stages of this work, started during my master degree.\\ I would also like to thank the University of Uppsala for hosting the final stages of this work during the start of my PhD. \\\\ This work was partially funded by the European Union (ERC Synergy Grant MaScAmp 101167287).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.

 {\Alph{section}}